NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events_past.md

 10 February 2025 | Community Meeting (virtual)
 20 January 2025 | OSB-Trail-SystemEngineers Kick-Off (virtual)
 13 January 2025 | Community Meeting (virtual)

+## PHUSE EU Connect

+(16-19 November 2025 - Hamburg, Germany)

+At PHUSE EU Connect (16-19 November 2025, Hamburg), we shared OpenStudyBuilder journey on our poster, **Status and Updates of OpenStudyBuilder**, and demonstrated the end-to-end enablement of OpenStudyBuilder in the **360i** track.

+The presentation slides are available [here](./presentations/2025-11-18-PHUSE-EU-2025-CDISC-360i-OSB.pdf){target=_blank}.

+The poster is available [here](./presentations/2025-11-18-PosterPhusePP34.pdf){target=_blank}.

 ### Community Meeting (virtual)